Top physician software systems for modern practices

 - Athenahealth offers more affordable options for smaller practices.
 Pricing is based on a percentage of profits.
 Integrations require additional fees.

-FAQs: Common questions about physician EHR systems
+FAQs: Common questions about EHRs and other common physician software

 What is the most widely used EHR?